Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 Replace Conditional with Polymorphism

-When you see the same type-checking conditional scattered across your codebase, it is time to replace it with polymorphism.
+When the same type-checking conditional appears throughout a codebase, it should be replaced with polymorphism.
 This is one of the most transformative refactoring patterns.

 # Before: Type-checking conditionals everywhere